There Is No Script For This

 Have you ever wondered how other people have developed their careers, what they did when they left art school, and how they managed to build momentum?
 There Is No Script For This asks artists and arts professionals to reveal their secretes and show us the behind the scenes workings of their career development.

-This fast paced event is a great opportunity to hear about different peoples journeys within their careers and ask the questions you never get to.
-Each speaker will have five minutes to talk about how their practice developed before opening out to all your burning questions.
+This fast paced event is a great opportunity to hear about different people’s journeys and ask the kind of questions you never usually can.
+Each speaker will give a quick fire five minute talk about how their practice developed before we open the conversation and take all your burning questions.

-Presentations will be from; Chloe Ashley (Artist), Emalee Beddoes-Davis (Birmingham Museum & Art Gallery) Freya Dooley (Artist), Seán Elder (Associate Curator at Grand Union), Jerrard-Dinn (Artist, Curator, Coventry Biennial) Amahra Spence (Artist, MAIA Creatives), Sarah Taylor Silverwood (Artist), Emily Warner (Artist), Kaye Winwood (Artist, Producer at Ikon Gallery), more speakers will be announced shortly.
+With contributions from; Chloe Ashley (Artist), Emalee Beddoes-Davis (Curator, Birmingham Museum & Art Gallery), Ruth Claxton (Artist, Associate Director of Eastside Projects, Creative Director of STEAMhouse), Freya Dooley (Artist), Seán Elder (Associate Curator at Grand Union), Anna Horton Cremin (Artist), Sarah Jerrard-Dinn (Artist, Curator, Coventry Biennial), Zoe Sawyer (Offsite Curator at Eastside Projects, Co-Director of M-E-X-I-C-O), Amahra Spence (Artist, MAIA Creatives), Sarah Taylor Silverwood (Artist), Emily Warner (Artist), Kaye Winwood (Artist, Producer at Ikon Gallery).

 Chloe Ashley investigates the medium of analogue photography through sculpture, installation and text.
 She is particularly interested in photography’s process, materiality and history, to question and distort the photographic medium.
 Recent projects include: ‘Master Class 2018’, Zabludowicz Collection, London (2018), ‘Spelunking with Open School East’, Turner Contemporary, Margate (2017) ‘The Building as Material’, The New Art Gallery Walsall (2016), ‘ESP Production Residency I’, Eastside Projects, Birmingham (2016).